Laura10101/contractor-tax-calculator/README.md

 ### Imagery
 The site is free from images to ensure a clean, simple interface.

-Font awesome was used to........
+Font awesome was used to provide simple, clear graphics.

 ### Wireframes
 LEAVE THIS BIT FOR NOW